h0x91b/gta2-lua-api/README.md

 * lua51.dll
 * lua51.lib

-### Compiling this project

-Clone or download this project somewhere, then open in `Visual Studio 2019` `gta2-lua-api\MFCLuaDll\MFCLuaDll.sln` If you compiled and placed in right directories LuaJIT, then just compile, everything should work fine.

 ## Installation

 * Download release or compile this project by yourself using Visual Studio 2019.
-* Copy all files from this project `gta2` directory into GTA 2 11.44 installation folder.
+* Copy all files from this project [gta2](gta2/) directory into GTA 2 11.44 installation folder.

 Then you can run gta, you should see new window with `Load script` button.